Trump prods Sessions to probe corruption on the 'other side,' as feud flares

 “Ex-NSA contractor to spend 63 months in jail over ‘classified’ information.
 Gee, this is ‘small potatoes’ compared to what Hillary Clinton did!
 So unfair Jeff, Double Standard,” he tweeted.

-The tweets followed Sessions statement Thursday in which he staunchly defended his actions in office.
+The tweets followed Sessions statement Thursday in which he staunchly defended his actions in office:

 “I took control of the Department of Justice the day I was sworn in, which is why we have had unprecedented success at effectuating the President’s agenda—one that protects the safety and security rights of the American people, reduces violent crime, enforces our immigration laws, promotes economic growth, and advances religious liberty.”